Can Bumble Bees Survive Cold Temperatures?

 Owen et al Scientific Research Summary

-Owen et al specifically studied Bombus terrestris audax (buff tailed bumble bee), one of the earliest species of bumble bee to emerge from winter hibernation in the UK.
+Owen et al studied cool temperature tolerance of Bombus terrestris audax (buff tailed bumble bee), one of the earliest species of bumble bee to emerge from winter hibernation in the UK.

-Other bumble bee species may respond in a similar way to cool temperatures, but differences may also occur.
+Other bumble bee species may respond in a similar way to cool temperatures, but differences could also occur.

-- Despite this, both workers and queens were able to tolerate exposures to temperatures close to these temperatures, but only for short periods.
+• Despite this, both workers and queens were able to tolerate cool temperatures for short periods.
 For example, about 80% of the samples survived after exposure to −5°C for 2 hours.

 Do all bee species have the same temperature tolerance levels?